Shivam4681/-Restaurant-Review-Sentiment-Analysis-/README.md

    • Cleaned the text data by removing punctuation, converting text to lowercase, and removing stop words.<br>

-2) TFIDF Vectorization:<br>
+2) Model Development Neural Network Architecture:<br>
-   • Used the TFIDF Vectorizer to transform the textual data into numerical features.<br>
+   • Developed a simple Artificial Neural Network (ANN) model using Keras.<br>
-   • This step converts the text data into a format suitable for machine learning algorithms.<br>
+   • The model consists of an input layer, one or more hidden layers with activation functions, and an output layer for binary classification.<br>
-   • Applied dropout and batch normalization to prevent overfitting and improve generalization.<br>
+   • Compiled the model using the Adam optimizer and binary cross-entropy loss function, which are suitable for binary classification tasks.<br>

-3) Model Training and Evaluation:<br>
+3) Model Training Data Splitting:<br>
-   • Trained the CNN model on the MNIST dataset.<br>
+   • Split the dataset into training and testing sets to evaluate the model's performance.<br>
-   • Achieved high accuracy in digit classification, demonstrating the effectiveness of deep learning for image classification tasks.<br>
+   • Training: Trained the ANN model on the training data, adjusting the weights and biases through multiple epochs to minimize the loss and improve accuracy.<br>
-   • Built a deep learning model using Convolutional Neural Networks (CNN) in Keras.<br>
+   • Evaluation: Evaluated the model on the testing set, measuring accuracy, precision, recall, and F1-score to ensure reliable performance.<br>